 If you are enrolled in an academic training program that requests additional training contracts and/or evaluations, these will not be completed by the UCS training staff.
 Your doctoral program may choose to use the data from the UCS evaluations to complete their own forms.
 You are strongly encouraged to consult with your Director of Clinical Training or the UCS Director of Training if you have questions about this policy.

-Two advisory meetings are held each fall and spring semester during which the intern meets with all supervisors in order to review goals and activities.
+Advisory meetings, during which the intern meets with all supervisors to review goals and progress, are held each semester.
 The supervisory team for each intern provides feedback to the intern and assists in generating methods for reaching the intern's goals.